giosg/design-system/README.md

 The main benefit of using Playwright is its ability to consistently test across three main browser engines (Chromium, Firefox, WebKit) in Docker environments.

+After every CI run, Playwright screenshots are sent to the PR comments.
+This feature comes in handy when you've added a new test and need a screenshot reference.
+It's particularly important for ARM-based Mac users, as there is a minor pixel difference between screenshots taken by these systems and Linux (even when running in Docker).
+Therefore, we consider screenshots captured by CI as the source of truth.

 ## 🔨 Local development
 Recommended way to start local development is by using [Volta.js](https://volta.sh/) for managing your nodejs and package manager versions.
 - after `volta.js` installation we have to install `pnpm` package manager by